pywr/pywr-next/README.md

 ## Development installation instructions

-Rust and GLPK are required for installation.
+Rust is required for installation.
 To create a development installation requires first compiling the Rust library and then installing the Python package in editable model.

 ```bash